-Most retail brands are probably focusing on three generations: the Millennials, the Generation X, and the Baby Boomers.
-(Later on, however, the Gen Z would start building up their purchasing power, thus making the customer experience game even tougher for brands.)
+Most retail brands are generally focusing on the Millennials, the Generation X, and the Baby Boomers.

-Now, these three generations have largely different wants and needs.
-Millennials are known for their faultless command of tech devices, short attention span, intolerance for unethical business practices, and a dire need for fast services.
-The Gen X, on the other hand, value efficiency more than anything else, preferring to research about products before buying them.
+Gen X, on the other hand, values efficiency more than anything else, preferring to research about products before buying them.
 Lastly, Baby Boomers are likely to have the largest purchasing power, but they have very definite tastes.
 They know their priorities and their exact wants and needs, which makes marketing a new product to them difficult.

-Brands catering to these three different generations at once will thus find themselves facing a challenge.
-How do they get to keep all of them equally happy?
+Brands catering to these generations will find themselves facing a challenge.
+How do they keep all of them equally happy?
 Should separate customer journeys be designed for each demographic?
 And how can they tailor-fit their customer service to account for consumers’ varying characteristics?